 Dr. Perez tucked her hair behind her ear.
 “When paired with lithium, a simulation of the effects of an opioid can sometimes be achieved.
 It comes with a huge risk of potentially catastrophic side effects, but…” She shrugged.

 I sighed.
-“But people looking to get high on the cheap might be willing to risk that.”
+“But people looking to get high might be willing to risk that.”

 Gran’s expression turned grim.
 “I want to get drug tested.”